-Obama’s Comments On Trump-Connected Russia Investigation Indictments Are So Shady
+Obama Just Dropped The Mic On Trump-Connected Russia Investigation Indictments

 With the midterm elections just days away, President Barack Obama is getting real about where he stands on the current state of the White House, and he's not playing around.
 On Friday, Oct.
 26, the 44th POTUS delivered a rousing speech during a Democratic campaign event in Milwaukee, and Obama’s comments on Trump-connected Russia investigation indictments during President Trump's time in office are so fired up.
 TBH, it's getting hard to see with all the shade that's being thrown, but I'm not mad about it.